Leaderboard

 Showing content with the highest reputation on 06/08/21 in all areas

-I was able to spend a few hours with this old rifle, bringing it back to life.
+1. I was able to spend a few hours with this old rifle, bringing it back to life.
 It really cleaned up well.
 I took some steel wool to some of the surface rust, and got a good bit of it cleaned off.
 I took the action out and soaked it in parts cleaner.
 It was pretty gunky, but nothing more than dirty old oil, it came right of.
 I gave everything a liberal oiling and then wiped it down thoroughly.
 I took some nitro polish from my guitars to the wood, and the finish that is left on it seemed to soak up the effort.
 I’m really very happy with it.
 It was really fun to revive a gun that will turn 70 years old in less than a year.
 The scope mount is an old swing top Pachmayr, which is a pretty cool piece.
 As long as I can get the scope to sight in, I’m going to leave everything “as-is”.
 I did shoot it last week, and it handled the three rounds I put through it flawlessly.
-I’m looking forward to getting it sighted in.8 points
+I’m looking forward to getting it sighted in.

-Global economic indicators for 2020 show every country in the world suffered a 10 to 20% reduction in their economy because of the pandemic, except for China.
+2. Global economic indicators for 2020 show every country in the world suffered a 10 to 20% reduction in their economy because of the pandemic, except for China.
 It's economy gained 15% in 2020.
 That is a lot to consider a coincidence and elevates suspicion this was totally intentional.
 When the facts point to possible intent, why are the Dems and the leftists in the US so averse to any investigation into the matter?
-Could it be they are all in bed with the communists with regards to China dominating the world?5 points
+Could it be they are all in bed with the communists with regards to China dominating the world?

-Here it is in the rough.
+3. Here it is in the rough.
 I did get a chance to run a brush and patch through it, and was able to light the bore.
 The first couple of passes with and brush pulled out what I thought was rust, but I think it was just dirt and dust.
 The bore is nice and shiny, and what I originally thought was bluing issues actually looks like surface rust, which a little steel wool should make easy work of.
 I bought all of the ammo the shop had today (5 boxes) and am going to try to run a couple through it tonight at my brother in law’s house tonight.
 I can’t wait to get back home with it so I can really tear it down and give it a good cleaning.
-I was also able to date it at April of 1952, so first year of production in this caliber5 points
+I was also able to date it at April of 1952, so first year of production in this caliber

 4 points